kesterling/FGDT-simulator/README.md

 The files in the respository are as follows:

-- "simulation_digitalteins_v2.py" is the main simulator file
+- "simulation_digitalteins_v3.py" is the main simulator file
+- "simulation_digitalteins_v2.py" is the stable version -- use only if v3 encounters a problem
 - "DigitalTwin example.txt" is the Toubia (2025) database codebook indicating covariates and their keys
 - "GoogleGemini.py" and "GroqLlm.py" call the LLMs
 - "digitaltwins_promptblocks.py" is the module containing the prompt blocks for the digital twin covariates